-- For supported borrowing the Council has adopted the regulatory method for calculating the MRP - From 2015/2016 for all other assets acquired through unsupported borrowing the MRP is based on the depreciation method.
-Prior to 2015/2016 the method used to calculate the MRP was based on the asset life method

-Depreciation, revaluation and impairment losses and amortisations are therefore replaced by the contribution in the General Fund Balance as MRP by way of an adjusting transaction between the General Fund and the Capital Adjustment Account.
-This transfer is shown in the Movement in Reserves Statement.
+- For supported borrowing the regulatory method is used and; - From 2015/2016 for all other assets acquired through unsupported borrowing the MRP is based on the depreciation method.
+Prior to 2015/2016 the method used to calculate the MRP was based on the asset life method.
+Depreciation, revaluation and impairment losses and amortisations are therefore replaced by the contribution in the General Fund Balance as MRP by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.

-6. Council Tax and Non-Domestic Rates (England)
+6. Council Tax and Non-Domestic Rates (NDR) (England)

 Billing authorities act as agents, collecting council tax and non-domestic rates (NDR) on behalf of the major preceptors (including government for NDR) and as principals, collecting council tax and NDR for themselves.
-Billing authorities are required by statute to maintain a separate fund (that is, the Collection Fund) for the collection and distribution of amounts due in respect of council tax and NDR.
+Billing authorities are required by statute to maintain a separate fund (ie the Collection Fund) for the collection and distribution of amounts due in respect of council tax and NDR.
 Under the legislative framework for the Collection Fund, billing authorities, major preceptors and central government share proportionately the risks and rewards that the amount of council tax and NDR collected could be less or more than predicted.